 Bilateral Economic Relations

 Saint Lucia’s economy depends primarily on revenue from tourism.
-More visitors to Saint Lucia are from the United States than any other country.
+More visitors to Saint Lucia hail from the United States than any other country.
 Saint Lucia is a beneficiary of the Caribbean Basin Initiative, which aims to facilitate the economic development and export diversification of the Caribbean Basin economies by providing beneficiary countries with duty-free access to the U.S. market for most goods.
 The single most significant foreign investment in Saint Lucia is U.S.-based Buckeye Partners Limited’s large petroleum storage and trans-shipment terminal.
-Saint Lucia does not have a bilateral investment treaty with the United States.

 Saint Lucia’s Membership in International Organizations

 Saint Lucia’s foreign relations emphasize mutual economic cooperation and trade and investment.
-The country seeks to conduct its foreign policy chiefly through its membership in the Organization of Eastern Caribbean States.
-Saint Lucia and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.
+The country conducts its foreign policy through its membership in regional organizations, including the Organization of Eastern Caribbean States (OECS) and the Caribbean Community (CARICOM).
+Saint Lucia and the United States belong to several of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and the World Trade Organization.

 More information about Saint Lucia is available from the Department of State and other sources, some of which are listed here: